ClementNerma/LRVM/docs/Tutorial.md

 ## Tips & traps

-This section contains tips & tricks on MRVM.
+This section contains tips & tricks on LRVM.

 ### Supervisor vs Userland

-MRVM has two execution modes: _supervisor_ and _userland_.
+LRVM has two execution modes: _supervisor_ and _userland_.

 The former is the default one, with no limitation, while the second one can be enabled by setting the `smt` register to `1`.